samyBadjoudj/ml-reco-books-c-/README.md

 # Ml-Reco-Books

-Here are peace of code, that recommends us some books according to their categories.
+Here is a piece of code, that recommends us some books according to their categories.

 Domain is composed of
 - Set all books